percona/grafana-dashboards/CONTRIBUTING.md

 3. Make a clone of your repository on your computer.

-4. Switch the repository to the correct branch.
-Now it's PMM-2.0.

-5. Create a new branch for your task.
+4. Create a new branch for your task.
 Name it using the following pattern: [JIRA_ISSUE_ID]-[username]-[short_title].
 For example: PMM-5053-dbazhenov-tooltip .

-6. Make changes to the code in your branch.
+5. Make changes to the code in your branch.

-7. Make a commit.
+6. Make a commit.
 It is essential to provide a meaningfull description.
 Use the following formula: "[JIRA_ISSUE_ID] What is being done."

-    Example
+    Example:

         git add .
         git commit -m "PMM-5053 Add a tooltip for Head Block widget for Prometheus Dashboard"

-8. Run the tests with `npm run test` and make sure all the tests pass.

-9. Push your branch into your repository.
+7. Push your branch into your repository.
 Check that your branch only contains code relevant to the issue.

+    Example:

         git push origin PMM-5053-dbazhenov-tooltip

-10. Make a Pull Request from your branch to the right branch in percona/grafana-dashboards.
+8. Make a Pull Request from your branch to the right branch in percona/grafana-dashboards.

+    Example:

-    Example: from dbazhenov:PMM-5053-dbazhenov-tooltip to percona:PMM-2.0
+        from dbazhenov:PMM-5053-dbazhenov-tooltip to percona:PMM-2.0

+=== Code Reviews

-11. Your Pull Request must pass certain checks, i.e. Jenkins CI, and Contributor License Agreement.
+9. Your Pull Request must pass certain checks, i.e. Jenkins CI, and Contributor License Agreement.

     You need to open the Contributor License Agreement page, read it, and confirm it.

-12. Wait for our experts to review your code.
+10. Wait for our experts to review your code.
 You may need to answer questions or to address requests for changes.

-13. Our Engineers will merge your branch into the release branch by themselves.
+11. Our Engineers will merge your branch into the release branch by themselves.

-14. Congratulations, you have become a contributor.
-Thanks for contributing to open source!
+== After your Pull Request is merged

+Once your pull request is merged, you are an official Percona Community Contributor.
+Welcome to the community!

+We're looking forward to your contributions and hope to hear from you soon on our [Forums](https://forums.percona.com) and [Discord](https://discord.gg/mQEyGPkNbR).